platonai/exotic-amazon/README.md

 Exotic Amazon is a complete solution to crawl the entire website of amazon.com.

+Thanks to the perfect Web data management infrastructure provided by Pulsar, the entire solution consists of no more than 3,500 lines of kotlin code, plus less than 700 lines of X-SQL to extract more than 650 fields.

 ## Data

 * Best Seller - update every day, about 32,000 categories, about 4,000,000 product records